Close

-A practical guide to ethics and the California Professional Rules of Conduct
+A practical guide to California legal ethics rules

 There are a lot of California legal ethics rules to learn and follow.
 We've put together this handy resource to help you stay on top of things.

-The California Rules of Professional Conduct are a critical framework in dictating how attorneys and paralegals behave.
+The California Rules of Professional Conduct are a critical framework for dictating how attorneys and paralegals behave.

 Like most states, California has a complex set of rules and regulations concerning legal ethics.
 So complex, in fact, that attorney practice rules can be found in no fewer than 19 of California’s Code books, including the Business & Professions Code, the Civil Code, the Insurance Code, and, perhaps surprisingly, the Water Code.